 Putting CSR Strategy to Work as World Responds to Pandemic

-MEMPHIS, Tenn., May 7, 2020 — FedEx Corp.
-(NYSE: FDX) announced today the online release of its 2020 Global Citizenship Report (GCR), which details the company’s corporate social responsibility strategies, goals, programs and progress.
+Dubai, U.A.E., May 14, 2020 — FedEx Corp.
+(NYSE: FDX) announced the online release of its 2020 Global Citizenship Report (GCR), which details the company’s corporate social responsibility strategies, goals, programs and progress.
 The 12th annual report includes updates on the progress of the company’s citizenship goals in FY19, which ended May 31, 2019, and focuses on how the company connects the global economy through innovative technologies, pioneering approaches and customer-facing solutions.
 The release comes as the company continues to use its global network to keep commerce and aid moving during the COVID-19 pandemic.

 “This report demonstrates how we put our CSR strategy to work using our global reach and purpose-driven mission,” said Mitch Jackson, chief sustainability officer, FedEx Corp.
 “It shows how we connect the world responsibly and resourcefully and is an example of how we will continue to do that while providing support on a global scale during these unprecedented times.”

 In addition to the global programs, throughout the Middle East, Indian Subcontinent and Africa region, FedEx and TNT have developed long-term relationships with organizations such as the Oprah Winfrey Leadership Academy and SAME Foundation in South Africa.
 FedEx is also supporting United Way Mumbai and job readiness programs in India and Injaz Al-Arab in the UAE, a member of Junior Achievement Worldwide, with their school-based Innovation Camps, designed to develop the business leaders and entrepreneurs of the future.